 NCERT Book Solutions For Class 10 Civics Democratic Politics -II Chapter 6 Political Parties

-In Class 9, you have studied the role of political parties in the rise of democracies, in the formation of constitutional designs, in electoral politics and in the making and working of governments.
+In Class 9, you have studied the role of political parties in the rise of democracies, in the formation of constitutional designs, in electoral politics and the making and working of governments.
 In Chapter 6 of Class 10 Political Science, you will study about the political parties as vehicles of federal sharing of political power.
 The exercise will consist of the questions related to the nature and working of political parties in India.
 Here we have compiled the answers to all the questions based on NCERT Solutions for Class 10 Civics Chapter 6 – Political Parties PDF.
 Familiarizing yourself with these solutions will surely help in your exam preparation.

 NCERT Solutions for Class 10 Civics Chapter 6 – Political Parties